hankbao/libreboot/docs/gnulinux/grub_hardening.md

 and as such it is not possible to supply signatures in an alternate location.

-Note that this is not your LUKS password, but it\'s a password that you have to enter in order to use \"restricted\" functionality (such as console).
+Note that this is not your LUKS password, but it's a password that you have to enter in order to use "restricted" functionality (such as console).
 This protects your system from an attacker simply booting a live USB and re-flashing your firmware. **This should be different than your LUKS passphrase and user password.**